Sergey Afanasyev (racing driver): FIA Formula Two Championship

-In 2010 Afanasyev graduated to Formula Two, finishing third in the standings with four podium finishes which gave him the right to receive the F1 licence.
+In 2010, Afanasyev graduated to Formula Two, finishing third in the standings with four podium finishes which gave him the right to receive the F1 licence.

 Auto GP

 Afanasyev switched to Auto GP for 2011, joining team champions DAMS.
-He was the only who scored three wins, but due to problems with British visa he missed Donington round and finished the season just on third place.
+He was the only who scored three wins, but due to problems with British visa, he missed Donington round and finished the season just on third place.

 FIA GT1 World Championship

-In 2012 Afanasyev and his main sponsor Lukoil decide to leave open-wheels and join FIA GT1 World Championship with Valmon Racing Team Russia in Aston Martin.
+In 2012, Afanasyev and his main sponsor Lukoil decide to leave open-wheels and join FIA GT1 World Championship with Valmon Racing Team Russia in Aston Martin.
 His partner that year was Andreas Zuber.

 GT racing

-In the end of 2012 Sergey together with Bernd Schneider finished 4th in the Baku City Challenge.
+In the end of 2012, Afanasyev, together with Bernd Schneider, finished fourth in the Baku City Challenge.

-In 2013 together with HTP Gravity Charouz team on Mercedes SLS AMG GT3 joined by Andreas Simonsen won the Championship.
+In 2013, Afanasyev partnered with HTP Gravity Charouz team on Mercedes SLS AMG GT3, and was joined by Andreas Simonsen.
+At the end of the year, they won the Championship.

-Next year Andreas left the championship and Sergey was joined by Stef Dusseldorp.
+The following year, Afanasyev left the championship and was joined by Stef Dusseldorp.